 You want to make sure a sprained ankle heals properly.
 Here’s what you should do.

 As you might imagine, ankles are pretty delicate and prone to injury.
 In fact, ankle sprains are one of the most common injuries to happen in both children and adults.
-Whether you stepped off the sidewalk awkwardly or you were involved in a sports-related accident, our Scarborough, Windham, and Brunswick, ME, podiatrist Dr. Peter Ocampo is here to tell you the warning signs of a sprained ankle and how to best treat the symptoms.
+Whether you stepped off the sidewalk awkwardly or you were involved in a sports-related accident, our Scarborough and Windham, ME, podiatrist Dr. Peter Ocampo is here to tell you the warning signs of a sprained ankle and how to best treat the symptoms.

 Is it a sprained ankle?

 It isn’t always easy to tell whether you are dealing with a strain, sprain or a fracture.
 Often times the symptoms are very much the same just more intense depending on the severity of the injury.
 So, how do you know if what you’re faced with is a sprained ankle?
 If you have a sprained ankle, you may be experiencing any of these symptoms:

 - Ankle pain, particularly when you put weight on the foot

 - Instability or weakness in the ankle

 - Limited range of motion